Actifio/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Instance Image Audit

-When a Compute Engine instance backup is created it is effectiely back-ended by persistent disk snapshots.
+When a Compute Engine instance backup is created it is effectively back-ended by persistent disk snapshots.
 You may have two scenarios:

 1. You want to validate that the images shown by Backup and DR have matching persistent disk snapshots.
 For this we use **Confirm-AGMLibComputeEngineImage**
 1. You want to validate that persistent disk snapshots have matching images in Backup and DR. For this we use **Confirm-AGMLibComputeEngineProject**